-- To treat all pupils and students who use our services fairly, with respect and understanding while having regard for their rights and responsibilities. - To assist the pupils/students we support to manage and improve their behaviour as part of everyday activities. - To thoroughly familiarise themselves with the current behaviour and person-centred support plans for the pupils/students they support and consistently apply the strategies described. - To satisfy themselves that they are clear on what they may and may not do in terms of behaviour support, and to seek clarification as necessary; - To record and report behavioural incidents as required by the systems, currently CPOMS, in the National Autistic Society service.
-To contribute to the development of Individual Support Plans and in particular the development of the behaviour element of these plans. - To report any changes they notice in the individual's response to their ISP to the team supporting them. - To use staff review, reflective practice and professional supervision sessions to confirm their understanding of this policy and to seek further explanation or personal development as necessary - To take part in training in managing behaviours of concern. - To support other staff in the team and demonstrate confidence in each other's skills and abilities to support pupils and students.

-- To provide appropriate models of behaviour for pupils and students they support at all times. - Personal likes and dislikes and values with regard to culture, age, sex, religion, must not influence staff's approaches. - To wear clothing to help protect them when working with individuals in crisis as specified on individual Risk Assessments.
-This will be decided on a case by case basis, having regard to the dignity of the individual and the safety of the staff.
-Protective clothing shall be as neutral and nonstigmatizing as possible e.g. caps for tying hair back, discreet arm guards and shin guards etc. - To make judgments in the light of this policy and to act within the school's procedures on managing behaviours of concern.
-However, as no policy or procedure can cover every eventuality, staff are expected to use their professional judgment and experience when supporting individuals.
+- To treat all pupils and students who use our services fairly, with respect and understanding while having regard for their rights and responsibilities. - To assist the pupils/students we support to support and improve all aspects of their everyday activities. - To thoroughly familiarise themselves with the current person-centred support plans for the pupils/students they support and consistently apply the strategies described. - To satisfy themselves that they are clear on what they may and may not do in terms of behaviour support, and to seek clarification as necessary. - To record and report behavioural incidents as required by the systems, currently CPOMS, in the National Autistic Society service. - To report any changes, they notice in the individual's response to their support plans and to the team supporting them. - To use staff review, reflective practice and professional supervision sessions to confirm their understanding of this policy and to seek further explanation or personal development as necessary - To take part in training in support positive mental and physical health. - To support other staff in the team and demonstrate confidence in each other's skills and abilities to support pupils and students. - To provide appropriate models of behaviour for pupils and students they support. - Personal likes and dislikes and values regarding culture, age, sex, religion, must not influence staff's approaches. - To wear clothing to help protect them when working with individuals in crisis as specified on individual Risk Assessments (RAMP).
+This will be decided on a case-by-case basis, having regard to the dignity of the individual and the safety of the staff to make judgments considering this policy and to act within the school's procedures.

+- However, as no policy or procedure can cover every eventuality, staff are expected to use their professional judgment and experience when supporting individuals.
 Staff will be supported when action in good faith follows from such judgments.
-The following judgments can reasonably be expected of staff: - o Deciding on the best course of action to keep the people they are supporting, and staff, including themselves, safe. - o When deciding on the need for action, however rapidly, considering the risk of immediate danger to persons or property.

-- o Deciding on the appropriateness of intervention in keeping with the behavioural incident that gives rise to it. - o Taking into account the age and competence of the individual in deciding on the degree of intervention necessary. - o Whether to intervene in an incident even if the member of staff has not signalled they need assistance. - Senior staff are responsible for ensuring staff support systems are in place and are being used.
-This will include ensuring that post incident debriefing is offered to the staff involved. - Debriefing will be offered on the day of the incident, the recipient can express a choice of who debriefs and the information will be kept confidential. - Senior staff have a responsibility to demonstrate trust and confidence in the staff's ability to manage the pupils/students they are supporting.
-If shortcomings in such management are identified, senior staff have a responsibility to address these through reflective practice, support and supervision and appraisals.
+The following judgments can reasonably be expected of staff: - Deciding on the best course of action to keep the people they are supporting, and staff, including themselves, safe. - When deciding on the need for action, however rapidly, considering the risk of immediate danger to persons or property. - Deciding on the appropriateness of intervention in keeping with the incident that gives rise to it. - Considering the age and competence of the individual in deciding on the degree of intervention necessary. - Whether to intervene in an incident even if the member of staff has not signalled, they need assistance. - Senior staff are responsible for ensuring staff support systems are in place and are being used.
+This will include ensuring that post incident debriefing is offered to the staff involved. - Debriefing will be offered on the day of the incident; the recipient can express a choice of who debriefs, and the information will be kept confidential. - Senior staff have a responsibility to demonstrate trust and confidence in the staff's ability to manage the pupils/students they are supporting.
+If shortcomings in such management are identified, senior staff have a responsibility to address these through reflective practice, support and supervision and appraisals. - 7.
+Evaluation of Policy